 Teething can be a cause of sleepless nights for babies and parents as well.
 At the same time, it brings a smile on a parent’s face to see your baby’s first tooth.
-It is oneof the important milestones in the baby’s growth and development cycle.
+It is one of the important milestones in the baby’s growth and development cycle.
 It is a natural process by which the baby’s first tooth erupts through the gums.
 Babies are born with all the primary teeth below their gum line which generally starts to come out gradually. the teething age in babies is different, but usually they erupts between 6 to 12 months of age.
 Some children erupt one tooth at a time, while others have tooth that come in pair.

 7 Facts About Teething

-Teething Pain: Teething pain can make your child irritated and fussy.
+Teething pain can make your child irritated and fussy.
 You can minimise the pain by rubbing or massaging their gum gently with clean finger or with cool spoon or you can offer a teether.

 Many parents connect teething with diarrhea and believes that diarrhea is one of the teething symptoms in babies.
 However, there is no such evidence that can justify that teething and diarrhea are connected.
 Teething usually starts around 6 months of age.
 This is the time when mothers begin solids to babies.
 Babies sensitive digestive system may cause diarrhea due to this change in diet.
 Also, the chances of bacteria entering the mouth are extremely high during this phase of putting everything in the mouth due to gum irritation, which may also lead to diarrhea.
 (Which foods to give in diarrhea during teething?)

-Does teething cause fever?
 Teething may raise the body temperature slightly, but high fever over 101 degree Celsius is not due to teething.
 Check for other causes of illness or consult your doctor for high fever.

-Fluoride: Fluoride is essential in protecting your kid’s new teeth from the formation of any cavities and helps in strengthening the enamel.
+Fluoride is essential in protecting your kid’s new teeth from the formation of any cavities and helps in strengthening the enamel.
 Thankfully fluoride is present in drinking water.
 During teething, make your child drink some water after regular intervals.

 As soon as your baby’s first tooth erupts, you need to start taking care of it.
 Gently brush their milk teeth using water with soft bristled children’s toothbrush.
 By age of 3 you can start using a small amount of fluoride toothpaste for your baby or as recommended by dentist.
 (Why is it important to brush in the night?)

 The Indian dental association suggests that a child should visit the dentist within 6 months from the eruption of the baby’s first tooth or upon their first birthday, that means if the child does not have a tooth by the age of one, their parents should discuss tooth development with their pediatric dentist.

 Key Vitamins and Minerals for Dental Health